MartinPankraz/AzureSAPODataReader/README.md

 Find my associated blog post on the SAP Community [here](https://blogs.sap.com/2021/08/12/.net-speaks-odata-too-how-to-implement-azure-app-service-with-sap-odata-gateway/).

-We used the `/sap/opu/odata/sap/epm_ref_apps_prod_man_srv` OData v2 service for this project hosted on our S4 Lab environment.
+As an example for this project we used the `/sap/opu/odata/sap/epm_ref_apps_prod_man_srv` OData v2 service hosted on our S4 Lab environment.

 ![Overview Architecture](/overview-architecture.png)